 Grief Support Group

 All Souls is convening a facilitated, monthly, safe-space support group for UU adults experiencing loss.
 Not intended as therapy, this group is offered in the spirit of community and mutual self-healing to those who share similar life experiences regarding the loss of loved ones.
 An educational component regarding the grief process and healing development will also be provided.
 After an initial meeting we will ask interested members to commit to four more sessions.
 At the last meeting, the group and facilitators will evaluate the experience and consider possible further meetings and procedures for grief support at All Souls.
 We hope to provide on-going grief support as part of our Pastoral Care ministry.
 Rev. Susan Newman Moore and Will Hayes, MSW, will facilitate.
-Will Hayes will be available at church to talk with persons about the group on Wednesday, Feb.
-10 and 24, 6:30-7:30 pm.
-For an appointment email him at firstname.lastname@example.org.
-Wednesday, Mar.
-2, and every first Wednesday of the month, 7:00- 8:30 pm, Tupper Room.
+Contact Will Hayes (email@example.com).
+First Wednesday of the month, 7:00- 8:30 pm, Tupper Room.

 Caring for a person with any of the various forms of dementia is bewildering and difficult.
 It can also bring insight, laughter, and growth.
 Facilitator Kathy Ferger found tremendous help from a support group as her husband progressed through early-onset Alzheimer’s.
 Now All Souls will offer that opportunity to fellow seekers.
-A group of 6-15 members will meet monthly to share the good and the bad of their journeys.
+A group of 6-15 members will meet twice monthly to share the good and the bad of their journeys.
 You are welcome to participate if you have a spouse, a parent, a sibling, or any family member or friend with this progressive loss, whether or not you are the main caregiver, whether the person lives nearby or far away, and whether the person is in the early or late stages.
 We can learn much from one another.
 The group will determine together the format of the meetings.
 If interested, contact Kathy Ferger (email@example.com; 202-723-6320).
 Even if you cannot come to the first meeting, or you hope we might meet on a different day, let Kathy know.
-Wed., Feb.
-17, and every third Wednesday of the month, 7:00-8:30 pm, Tupper Room.